cdeccio/cougarnet/README.md

    `host`, `switch`, `router`.
 Default: `host`.
 See [VLAN Attributes](#vlan-attributes) and [Routes](#routes) for more information on behavior specific to switches and routers, respectively.
+ - `loopback_addrs`: semi-colon-delimited list of IP addresses that will be applied to the loopback interface.
+For example, the following would start add the addresses `192.0.2.1` and `2001:db8::1` to the loopback interface:
+   `192.0.2.1;2001:db8::1`.
+Default: only `127.0.0.1` and (if IPv6 is enabled)
+   `::1`.
  - `routes`: a string containing one or more IP forwarding rules for the host.
    Each route consists of a three-tuple specifying IP prefix, outgoing interface (designated by neighboring node on that interface), and next hop